smaegol/nanotail/inst/extdata/about.md

 ## Usage

 Please use navigation options in the sidebar (located on the left) to access analysis functions and plots.
 NanoTail currently supports differential adenylation analysis using Wilcoxon and Kolmogorov-Smirnov tests and differential expression analysis using binomTest from EdgeR.
-More analysis options are in the development.
+More analysis options are in the development and are expected to be available soon.

 ## Citation